actionhero/www.actionherojs.com/tutorials/file-server.md

 ## File Locations

 Actionhero will check all paths defined by `config.general.paths.public` for files, in the order they are specified via that option, then check any public paths of your [plugins](/tutorials/plugins).
+Actionhero's file server will not serve files outside of the directories enumerated by `config.general.paths.public` for secrutiry.